nginxinc/nginx-amplify-doc/amplify-guide.md

 To start monitoring PHP-FPM, follow the steps below:

   1. Make sure that your PHP-FPM status is enabled for at least one pool — if it's not, uncomment the `pm.status_path` directive for the pool.
 For PHP7 on Ubuntu, look inside the **/etc/php/7.0/fpm/pool.d** directory to find the pool configuration files.
-After you've uncommented the `pm.status_path`, please make sure to restart PHP-FPM:
+After you've uncommented the `pm.status_path`, please make sure to restart PHP-FPM.

   ```
   # service php7.0-fpm restart
   ```

-  2. Check that NGINX, the Amplify Agent, and the PHP-FPM workers are all run under the same user ID (e.g. `www-data`).
-You may have to change the used ID for the nginx workers.
+  2. **This step is very important!** Check that NGINX, the Amplify Agent, and the PHP-FPM workers are all run under the same user ID (e.g. `www-data`).
+You may have to change the used ID for the nginx workers, fix the nginx directories permissions, and then restart the Amplify Agent too.
 If there are multiple PHP-FPM pools configured with different user IDs, make sure the agent's user ID is included in the group IDs of the PHP-FPM workers.
-This is required in order for the agent to access the PHP-FPM pool socket(s) when querying for metrics.
+This is required in order for the agent to access the PHP-FPM pool socket when querying for metrics.

-  3. Check that the listen socket for the PHP-FPM pool you want to monitor (and for which you enabled `pm.status_path`) is properly configured with `listen.owner` and `listen.group`, e.g.
+  3. Check that the listen socket for the PHP-FPM pool you want to monitor, and for which you enabled `pm.status_path`, is properly configured with `listen.owner` and `listen.group`.
+Look for the following directives inside the pool configuration file.

   ```
   listen.owner = www-data